All Episodes

 They have to find somebody else to cry for you.

-Because you can't survive this.
+Is you can't survive this.

 Now, what are people supposed to do with this?

-Fear-monging, fear-mongering in the name of liberalism is a virtue.
+Fear monging, fear-mongering in the name of liberalism is a virtue.

 Fear-mongering in promotion of the state is a virtue.

-And I will take an obscene profit break here, be back and wrap up the hour in here just a second.
+Be back and wrap up the hour in just a second.

-Now, for those of you who still on the fence on this global warming attachment to hurricanes, I want to take you to PBS in the news hour, formerly with Jim Lara last night, hosted by Judy Woodward, and she's got this Goddard Institute of Space Studies director, Gavin Schmidt on about Hurricane Matthew.
+Now, for those of you who's still on the fence on this global warming attachment to hurricanes, I want to take you to PBS in the news hour formerly with Jim Olara last night, hosted by Judy Woodward.

-She said, Matthew, and uh Mr. Schmidt, at a time when I think many of us in the U.S. are focused on this big hurricane headed for the mainland.
+She says, Matthew, and Mr. Schmidt, at a time when I think many of us in the U.S. are focused on this big hurricane headed for the mainland, this has to give scientists a concern.

-They're gonna get even bigger.
+They're going to get even bigger.

 How should Americans and others think about climate change in the face of something?